 After lunch, tour of Bhutan's national museum, a fascinating place housed in an old watchtower above the huge Paro Dzong (monastery/fortress).
 The museum holds a fantastic collection of Bhutanese national treasures ranging from ancient armour to textiles and Thangkha paintings.
 Then, we drive to the head of the valley and visit Drukgyel Dzong built in a location that was chosen for its control over the route to Tibet.
 A spectacular view of Mount.
 Jumolhari (23,996ft /7314m) can be seen from here.
 Also visit Rinpung Dzong and a typical Bhutanese farm house.

 After early breakfast in the hotel, drive to the airport to connect flight for onward destination

 Bhutan sightseeing tour is most popular tour in Bhutan.
-Sightseing tour in Bhutan offer you best experience of Bhutanese...
+This sightseeing tour offer you to get best experience of Bhutan...

 Visual richness is plentiful - in everything from the art, craft and architecture to the panoramic mountain views and co...

 Discover Bhutan tour one of the Himalaya’s least known regions at a time when deities and demons, wrathful and ben...